aakosm/R_Basics_ECPR/README.md

 This is an introductory course for R, taught at the [ECPR Summer School 2019](https://ecpr.eu/Events/131).
-For the details on this course please see the [syllabus](https://github.com/aakosm/R_Basics_ECPR/blob/master/syllabus.pdf) and the [course's webpage](https://ecpr.eu/Events/PanelDetails.aspx?PanelID=8411&EventID=131).
-The course repository is here: [https://aakosm.github.io/R_Basics_ECPR](https://aakosm.github.io/R_Basics_ECPR) which contains all the materials and source codes for the notebooks used during the course.
+For the details on this course please see the [syllabus](https://github.com/aakosm/R_Basics_ECPR/blob/master/syllabus.pdf) and the [course's ECPR webpage](https://ecpr.eu/Events/PanelDetails.aspx?PanelID=8411&EventID=131).
+The course repository is here: [https://github.com/aakosm/R_Basics_ECPR](https://github.com/aakosm/R_Basics_ECPR) which contains all the materials and source codes for the notebooks used during the course.

+The course is also available as a GitHub Page here if you want less clutter: [https://aakosm.github.io/R_Basics_ECPR/](https://aakosm.github.io/R_Basics_ECPR/)